HL7/crmi-ig/input/pages/using-cql.md

 ### Library Resources
 {: #library-resources}

-Inclusion of CQL content used within quality measures is accomplished through the use of a Library resource.
-These libraries are then referenced from Measure resources using the `library` element.
+Inclusion of CQL content used within knowledge artifacts is accomplished through the use of a Library resource.
+These libraries are then referenced from FHIR resources such as PlanDefinition and Measure using the `library` element.
 The content of the CQL library is included using the `content` element of the Library.

 **Conformance Requirement 4.17 (Library Resources):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-17)
 {: #conformance-requirement-4-17}

-1. Content conforming to this implementation guide SHALL use at least the [CMILibrary](StructureDefinition-library-cmi.html) profile for Library resources.
+1. Content conforming to this implementation guide SHALL use at least the [CRMILibrary](StructureDefinition-crmi-library.html) profile for Library resources.

 #### Library Name and URL
 {: #library-name-and-url}